-"Plans are meaningless without intentions [interventions], and intentions are derived from knowledge and values.
+"Plans are meaningless without intentions, and intentions are derived from knowledge and values.
 Intrinsic values set the basis for deriving instrumental values by determining what values will not be traded off with others.
 Instrumental values organize means by establishing how much something is worth as an input to achieving these intentions.
 These values are at least in part derived from individuals and are inherently subjective.
 Values might be assessed objectively, that is, assessed in such a way as to be replicable if assessed by some other observer of the subject.
 Values are better interpreted, however, as inter-subjective, which implies that both an individual's interests may be distorted and that socially shaped values may lead to desirable behaviors.
 Shaping attitudes about the consumption of land for urban uses may be more effective toward the survival of humans and other species than either regulations or incentives directed at behavior."
 (Hopkins 2001 p.
 168)

-If we are unclear about assessment of conditions in relation to the values referred to in the above quote, then we risk losing some values and/or mis-prioritizing other values.
+If we are unclear about the assessment level of the values referred to in the above quoted passage, then we risk losing some values and/or misprioritizing other values.
+Are plans are much less relevant to the interests of the population.